Skip to Content

 </form>

-If you want to reuse the schema outside a route, create it up front with Form.from(shape) and pass the resulting form into Route.get or Route.post.
+If you want to reuse the schema outside of a route, create it with Form.from(shape) and pass the resulting form into Route.get or Route.post.

 Input normalization